 Temporary Insurance for Expats: A Practical Guide to Driving or Living Abroad

-What is temporary insurance for expats?
+What is temporary insurance for expatriates?

 Typical usage contexts for expatriates